papinet/papiNet-API/2.0.0/master-data.md

 ## Scenarios

-* Scenario A - An authenticated _customer_ gets the list of all (active) _customer-articles_ created for that _customer_ and then gets the details of a specific _customer-article_.
+* Scenario A - An authenticated _customer_ gets the list of all active _customer-articles_ created for that _customer_ and then gets the details of a specific _customer-article_.

-* Scenario B - An authenticated _customer_ gets the list of all _locations_ defined for that _customer_ and then gets the details of a specific _location_.
+* Scenario B - An authenticated _customer_ gets the list of all active _locations_ defined for that _customer_ and then gets the details of a specific _location_.

-* Scenario C - An authenticated _customer_ gets the list of all _parties_ defined for that _customer_ and then gets the details of a specific _party_.
+* Scenario C - An authenticated _customer_ gets the list of all active _parties_ defined for that _customer_ and then gets the details of a specific _party_.

 * Scenario D - An authenticated _customer_ retrieves the UUID of a _customer-article_ based on its `customerArticleNumber`.